morinlab/lymphopedia/papers/morinGeneticLandscapesRelapsed2016.md

 New Tier 1, DLBCL Tier 1, 2
 This study, New Tier 2,
 New Tier 2, DLBCL Tier 2,
-Other studies, DLBCL Tier 1, 126
+All other DLBCL studies, DLBCL Tier 1, 126
-Other studies, DLBCL Tier 2, 198
+All other DLBCL studies, DLBCL Tier 2, 198
 ```